gla23/factor-axes/README.md

 A tool for finding error fractions of multiplier approximations available [here](http://gla23.github.io/factor-grid).

+To do: A tool for helping with a method I made up that lets you do mental arithmetic visually using a grid of factors.
+This method might be easier and faster, or it might just make things harder.
+Either way its pretty fun.

 | Query param example | Effect                                                                                             |
 | ------------------- | -------------------------------------------------------------------------------------------------- |
 | `simple`            | Remove the controls and coverage display                                                           |